SteveAlsamarae/University-Website-MSP1/README.md

 # Eduford University Website
 Eduford is a unversity website that hopes to provide people information, content and support for people who are interested in applying to one of the courses at Eduford University.
-This website hopes to cover all the content needed for new students aswell as foreign students.
+This website hopes to cover all the content needed for new students as well as foreign students.
 Eduford is useful for students who want to join a modern language course.

 ![Mockup-image](assets/rm-images/mockup-image.png)